Do you want to work in a role where you can support people to rebuild their lives?

 St Mungo’s contribute 4% of your gross annual salary, and you are able to enrol in the Defined Contribution scheme following a successful probationary period in which the employer contribution is 6%.

 At St Mungo’s our vision is that everyone has a place to call home and can fulfil their hopes and ambitions.
 As a homelessness charity and housing association, our clients are at the heart of what we do, and in 2019 we supported nearly 30,000 people who were either homeless or at risk of becoming homeless.
 Our staff are crucial to making this happen.

 How to apply

-Interview and assessments on: 15-16 June 2020 (to be held remotely via video conference call)
+Interview and assessments on: TBC, via video call

 It is a requirement for this post that an enhanced DBS disclosure check will be undertaken for the successful candidate.